Philip Pittsenbarger Earns Green Globes Certification

 The hallmark of Philip’s efforts comes back to one value of his—that sustainability is not a money issue but a central aspect of any project.
 Through this recent certification, Philip is able to understand important benchmarks and track the health of a project all while getting owners recognition for their sustainable, resilient building.
 The system is far from perfect, but to Philip, it’s a good start.

-Congratulations, Philip, and we look forward to supporting the rest of your project work.
+Congratulations, Philip, and we look forward to supporting the rest of your project work on our team.